aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 COAST is an open-source collection of Grafana dashboards that provide the capability to combine and observe AWS resource performance metrics with AWS cost and usage report (CUR) data.
 These dashboards assist customers in promoting financial accountability, optimizing costs, tracking usage goals, implementing governance best practices, and achieving operational excellence across all Well-Architected pillars.
 Utilizing Amazon Managed Grafana allows us to use an open-source platform that is very popular with the engineering community.

+**THIS IS A BETA PROJECT.
+Please be sure to monitor and observe costs closely for the serivces that this project utilizes.**.
+Services used by this project include Amazon Managed Grafana, Amazon CloudWatch, Amazon Athena, Amazon Glue, and Amazon S3.

 ###### Advantages of COAST

 - If you are already using Grafana for monitoring application metrics, you will be familiar with the tool interface.